-• Hardship Withdrawal
+· Hardship Withdrawal

-Hardship withdrawals may be granted to students who find it necessary to withdraw from classes because of an emergency, a crisis, or an unavoidable circumstance that seriously impedes the student's ability to make academic progress.
-Circumstances warranting a Hardship Withdrawal may include death of a family member, a personal or family member's illness, an injury, or some other crisis.
-Documentation verifying the hardship must be submitted in support of the request for withdrawal.
+Hardship withdrawals may be granted to students who find it necessary to withdraw from the college because of an emergency, a crisis, or unavoidable circumstances that impedes academic progress.
+Circumstances warranting a Hardship Withdrawal may include death of a family member, a personal illness, illness of immediate family members, a personal injury, a fire, or some other disaster.
 Before mid-semester, students may withdraw from classes without failing through the College's course withdrawal procedure.
-However, after mid-semester, course withdrawal without failing will be granted only for hardships through the College's Hardship Withdrawal process.
-Students must submit an application for a hardship withdrawal within one semester of the end date of the course(s) for which the withdrawal is requested.
+However, after midsemester, course withdrawal without failing will be granted only for hardships through the College's Hardship Withdrawal process.
+Students can obtain an application for a hardship withdrawal from the Center for Academic Advising & Success.
+Hardship withdrawal applications are accepted within thirty (30) business days from the official last day of the semester for which the withdrawal is requested.
+Documentation verifying the hardship must be submitted in support of the request.
+All applications are reviewed by the hardship withdrawal committee.
+Students should meet with a representative in the Center for Academic Advising & Success to discuss the Hardship Withdrawal process.

-Students are not eligible for hardship withdrawals in any course in which they have completed the course requirements (e.g., taken the final exam or submitted the final project).
+Students are not eligible for hardship withdrawals in any course(s) in which they have completed the course requirements (e.g., taken the final exam or submitted the final project).
 A hardship withdrawal is not applicable in cases in which a degree has been granted.
-Students may be granted one hardship withdrawal during their matriculation at AMSC.
+Students are limited to only one hardship withdrawal during their matriculation at AMSC.